 The Order Sons and Daughters of Italy in America (OSDIA) is the leading service and advocacy organization for the nation’s estimated 26 million men and women of Italian descent.
 Additionally, OSDIA is the largest and longest established Italian-American organization in the United States, having headquarters in Washington, D.C. near Capitol Hill, and hundreds of local lodges throughout the United States.

 OSDIA’s missions include encouraging the study of Italian language and culture in American schools and universities, preserving Italian traditions, culture, history, heritage, and promoting closer cultural relations between the United States and Italy.

 The original name was – in Italian – L’Ordine Figli d’Italia.
 In Italian “figli” means both sons and children.
 When the name was translated into English, “sons” was chosen because OSIA was an organization for adults 18 and older.

 Our local Sons and Daughters of Italy Pikes Peak Lodge #2870 was established in May 2011 as a fraternal organization with 51 members.
-The founders of the Pikes Peak Chapter of OSIA are Tony Rodasta, Fred J. Darpino and Carlo Montera.
+The founders of the Pikes Peak Chapter of OSDIA are Tony Rodasta, Fred J. Darpino and Carlo Montera.

 The Pikes Peak Lodge is committed to preserving and celebrating Italian culture, language, heritage, and traditions.
 To meet these goals, we host potluck dinners and have various group outings which celebrate our culture, such as playing the Italian game of Bocce Ball.
 In order to promote the Italian language, we offer classes through our lodge to our members and, more importantly, we encourage local school districts to offer Italian language classes to their students.
-In addition, we offer college scholarships to students who have ties to members in good standing of our lodge, and raise funds for national and local charities (Alzheimer’s, Cooley’s Anemia, autism and cancer research, Home Front Cares and others.).
+In addition, we offer college and trade school scholarships to students who have ties to members in good standing of our lodge, and raise funds for national and local charities (Alzheimer’s, Cooley’s Anemia, autism and cancer research, Home Front Cares, the Marion House, and others.).
 We meet the first Tuesday of each month at the VFW Post #101, 702 S. Tejon in Colorado Springs.